davrec72/clang-meta/README.md

 The same goes for metaparsing/"injection"/"reification"/whatever they eventually call it: isolate away such details into helper functions where possible.

-This is a vast new frontier; no need to wait further for all the implementation details to be worked out before beginning exploration.
+The important thing is you can *do* just about any metaprogramming feat with this compiler.
+It is a vast new frontier.
+You need not wait for the standards to be perfectly worked out to begin exploration.

 ### I already use Python scripts/clang tools/CMake etc. to metaprogram.
 Why is this any better?
 Metaprograms outside your main program used to generate the sources fed to your C++ compiler -- call them "transcendent metaprograms" -- are not reflectible.
 There is no meta-metaprogram we can write to check them or modify them or call them conditionally.
 Maintenance is up to you.